ThinkbotsAreFree/Birdy/README.md

 ### } unsubscribe

 The *unsubscribe* command makes the peer stop listening to a channel, or to every channel matching a pattern.

-### $ store in code

-The *store in code* command appends a string to the peer's source code.

-### % remove from code

-The *remove from code* command removes every part of the peer's source code that matches a pattern.

-### _ do nothing

-The *do nothing* command does nothing.
-Its purpose is to store data in the peer's source code, or to separate series of condition-commands without doing anything.

 ### * create peer